-In our cork and bamboo flooring guide you can find tips for cleaning and installing these two popular flooring materials and a price guide to help you budget your new flooring project.
+In our cork flooring and bamboo flooring guides you can find tips for cleaning and installing these two popular flooring materials and a price guide to help you budget your new flooring project.
 In this latest Home Flooring Pros blog post we take a more in-depth look at the pros and cons of bamboo flooring & cork flooring, and then examine how they measure up and compare against one another.

 Let’s start by taking a look at cork and bamboo flooring pros and cons, before concluding with a look at which of the two might be the best fit for your home.

 The Main Pro of Cork and Bamboo Flooring – Sustainability